 3-3.
 Protection of IT Systems and Institutional Data

-Safeguarding institutional data and data systems requires a combination of personnel security, physical security, and technological security.
+Safeguarding institutional data and IT systems requires a combination of personnel security, physical security, and technological security.

 - Personnel security includes restricting access, training users, and administering and complying with this policy.

 - Physical security means taking appropriate measures to secure IT equipment and storage media from unauthorized physical access, vandalism, and theft.

 - Technological security includes all IT equipment, applications, and technologies designed to protect systems and data from compromise.